Transportation in Peru:

 Urban Transport: Taxi, Apps, Metro, Colectivo

-Taxi and App-based Rides
+Taxi and App Rides

 - Pricing logic: A fixed price before departure reduces discussions.

-- Pickup points: Official zones at airports and terminals provide more clarity.
+- Pick-up points: Official zones at airports and terminals provide more clarity.

 Colectivo and Minivan

-Car Rental and Self-driving
+Rental Cars and Self-Driving

 Typical Pitfalls